IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 - OpenAIRE
 - Schema.org JSON-LD

-Each dataset's metadata export contains the metadata of the most recently published version of the dataset.
+Each of these metadata exports contains the metadata of the most recently published version of the dataset.

 Adding a New Dataset
 ====================